SPS-UOS/Readme-file/README.md

 	<li>Android SDK, a selection of tools including the Android platform itself.</li>
 </ul>

 <p>Now let's start you can click on Android Studio to launch it.
-When it is open, you will be presented with a menu there
+When it is open, you will be presented with a menu where
 you will be able to start or configure other options.
 The great thing is that everything is handled for you at this point, though you may want to familiarize yourself with the SDK Manager (Configure > SDK Manager) which is where you’ll update your Android SDK to support newer versions, as well as download things like